conan-io/conan-center-index/docs/conandata_yml_format.md

 ### url

-`url` contains a string specifiying [URI](https://tools.ietf.org/html/rfc3986) where to download released sources. usually, `url` has a [https](https://tools.ietf.org/html/rfc2660) scheme, but other schemes, such as [ftp](https://tools.ietf.org/html/rfc959) are accepted as well.
+`url` contains a string specifying [URI](https://tools.ietf.org/html/rfc3986) where to download released sources.
+Usually, `url` has a [https](https://tools.ietf.org/html/rfc2660) scheme, but other schemes, such as [ftp](https://tools.ietf.org/html/rfc959) are accepted as well.

 ### sha256

-[sha256](https://tools.ietf.org/html/rfc6234) is a preferred method to specify hash sum for the released sources. it allows to check the integrity of sources downloaded. you may use an [online service](https://hash.online-convert.com/sha256-generator) to compute `sha256` sum for the given `url`. also, you may use [sha256sum](https://linux.die.net/man/1/sha256sum) command ([windows](http://www.labtestproject.com/files/win/sha256sum/sha256sum.exe)).
+[sha256](https://tools.ietf.org/html/rfc6234) is a preferred method to specify hash sum for the released sources.
+It allows to check the integrity of sources downloaded.
+You may use an [online service](https://hash.online-convert.com/sha256-generator) to compute `sha256` sum for the given `url`.
+Also, you may use [sha256sum](https://linux.die.net/man/1/sha256sum) command ([windows](http://www.labtestproject.com/files/win/sha256sum/sha256sum.exe)).

 ### sha1

-[sha1](https://tools.ietf.org/html/rfc3174) is an alternate method to specify hash sum, it's usage is strongly discouraged in CCI. prefer `sha256`.
+[sha1](https://tools.ietf.org/html/rfc3174) is an alternate method to specify hash sum.
+It's usage is discouraged and `sha256` is preferred.

 ### md5

-[md5](https://tools.ietf.org/html/rfc1321) is an alternate method to specify hash sum, it's usage is strongly discouraged in CCI. prefer `sha256`.
+[md5](https://tools.ietf.org/html/rfc1321) is an alternate method to specify hash sum.
+It's usage is discouraged and `sha256` is preferred.

-### sources - use cases
+### sources - Different use cases

-there are several major ways to specify sources.
+There are several ways to specify sources.

-#### single source
+#### Single source

-the most straighforward format:
+This is the most straightforward format:

 ```
 sources:
   "1.18.0":